JuliaDynamics/Attractors.jl/docs/src/api.md

 Grouping configurations that can be given to [`AttractorsViaFeaturizing`](@ref) are part of a generic and extendable interface based on the [`group_features`](@ref) function.
+The grouping configuration sets how the features describing the trajectories will be grouped together.
-It can also be used and extended completely independently of finding attractors of dynamical systems
+Nevertheless, this grouping infrastructure can also be used and extended completely independently of finding attractors of dynamical systems!

 ### Grouping types
 ```@docs